PhillipWitkin/PERN-todo-demo/README.md

   * In case there of a merge conflict, we can update all remote branches, but save merging for later using git fetch <remote>:
     * `git fetch upstream`

-###  Switch to 'dockerized' branch
+###  Switch to the 'dockerized' branch
 * Navigate to the root of your local repository
-* Checkout to the dockerized branch by runnin `git checkout dockerized`
+* Checkout to the dockerized branch by running
+  * `git checkout dockerized`

 ### Use Docker Compose to build and start the application
-* From the project root folder, run `docker-compose up`
+* From the project root folder, run
+  * `docker-compose up`
   * This will build our Docker images, and start each service running in a seperate Docker container
 * Four containerized services are specfied in the docker-compose.yaml file:
   * todo-db - running our instance of postgres
   * pgadmin - running pgAdmin, a postgres workbench tool which monitors todo-db
   * todo-api - running the Express API backend server
-  * todo-ui - runnng Node server for React contents
+  * todo-ui - runnng the Node server for React contents
 * The database will be automatially created with a Tasks table defined, and data seeded
 * The services will now be running in Docker, but can be reached via browser as if it were running natively
   * The client-facing UI can be reached by browser on localhost port 3000 - http://localhost:3000/